Flint Hills Burning Information

 Kansas Flint Hills Smoke Management Plan

-The state of Kansas, with the assistance of many stakeholders, has developed a smoke management plan to address air quality concerns caused by the annual burning of the tallgrass prairie in the Flint Hills of Kansas.
+The state of Kansas, with the assistance of many stakeholders, developed a smoke management plan to address air quality concerns caused by the annual burning of the tallgrass prairie in the Flint Hills of Kansas.

 Kansas Flint Hills Smoke Management Plan Website